Skip to content

 ----------

-The overall width and height of the window.
+The overall width of the window.
 Defaults to 200.

 The width of the window border.
 Defaults to 60.